Master of Music in Music Education

 All Master of Music programs require a minimum of 30 credits.
 Each program has a required capstone component.
 Depending on the program, this will be apprentice teaching, a thesis, a project report, a recital project or internship.
-Students are required to participate in an ensemble during every semester in which they have full-time status.
 Specific requirements are listed under the individual program descriptions.

 The candidate will follow the procedures described on the Graduate Admissions website.
 All applications will be reviewed by the Admissions Committee of the Department of Music and a decision will be rendered in writing to the applicant.

-For information about admissions requirements and program requirements for the certification and thesis options, please refer to the graduate catalog.
+For information about admissions requirements and program requirements for the certification and thesis options, please refer to the UMass Lowell online Graduate Catalog.

 For information about Graduate Assistantships or Scholarships, please refer to Prepare for a Career in Music Education.